-Hyp is a top-down shooter that focuses on intricate game design while offering a unique way to be immersed in the shooting culture.
+Hypovolemia is real time tactical shooter with chess like awareness and high skill ceiling.
+The game focuses on intricate game design while offering a unique way to be immersed in the shooting culture.

 We've been making some big changes to Hypovolemia!